ssolanki34/Tavant-2019-ML-Flask/README.md

 This project provides a pipeline from a Machine Learning model and Postgres database to a Flask API.
 Those wanting to integrate a ML model in their project can do so with this project.

+### Html vs User Version

+The HTML version of the code has Flask interacting with an HTML page where the user can upload their files where necessary.

+The User version of the code allows the user to specify file paths directly into the url.

 ### Instructions

 To run code: